-- How will the organization distribute and practice its incident response policy? - Are there resources available for staff who might need emotional and social support in the aftermath of an incident?
+- How will the organization distribute and practice its incident response policy? - Are there resources available for staff who might be in need of emotional and social support in the aftermath of an incident?
 If not, how might the organization be able to provide those resources in case of an incident?